Tailwind. Why and why not?

 When do I use tailwind

-I use it on almost every project, and I use it for the grid classes.
-It really takes a lot of work off of my back when creating complex responsive layouts.
+I use it on almost every project, and I love creating complex layouts with it.
+It really takes a lot of work off of my back.

 Here is a Tailwind representation of 3 divs in single row on big screens, and stacked rows on mobile phones